congomongo/congomongo/readme.markdown

 implement java.util.Map or java.util.List.
-That covers most of Clojure already, for convenience Congo coerces all keywords to strings on insert, and coerces map keys back to keywords on fetch (unless you're fetching as json).
+That covers most of Clojure already, for convenience Congo coerces all keywords to strings on insert, and coerces map keys back to keywords on fetch (unless you're fetching json).

   It also coerces query shortcuts (like '>) to their Mongo form ("$gt").
 A full list is located in congo.coerce.